This local gravity calculator determines the theoretical acceleration due to gravity at a particular location using the formula explained below.

 - h = Height relative to sea level

 Enter the position relative to the equator in decimal degrees.
 Latitude can only be specified between -90° and 90°.
-You can determine the latitude position by going to Google Maps and right clicking on the required location and then selecting “Drop LatLng Marker” which will display the decimal latitude value first before the longitude value.
+You can determine the latitude position by going to Google Maps on a desktop web browser, and right clicking your mouse on the required location, and then selecting “What’s here?”, which will display the latitude value followed by the longitude value as decimal values.